medford-group/amptorch/README.md

 - This project is being developed at Carnegie Mellon University in the Department of Chemical Engineering, by Muhammed Shuaibi and Zachary Ulissi, in collaboration with Andrew Peterson, Franklin Goldsmith, Brenda Rubenstein, Andrew Medford, and Adam Willard as part of the Department of Energy's *Bridging the time scale in exascale computing of chemical systems* project.
 AmpTorch developers include Xiangyun Lei, Ben Comer, Rui Qi Chen, Eric Musa, and Matt Adams.
 - Funded by the Department of Energy's Basic Enenergy Science, Computational Chemical Sciences Program Office.
 Award # DE-SC0019441
 - Engineering ideas have been heavily borrowed from our work on the [Open Catalyst Project](https://github.com/Open-Catalyst-Project/baselines)
-- Gaussian fingerprints have been adapted from [SIMPLE-NN](https://github.com/MDIL-SNU/SIMPLE-NN)

 ### License
-This sofware is licensed under the GNU General Public License.
+This particular branch of the sofware is licensed under the MIT License.
 See LICENSE.